own2pwn/evm-semantics/README.md

 Right now the semantics declares the configuration for both of these components together, and many rules reach between these two subconfigurations.
 Separating the two subconfigurations and declaring an API for the network dynamics would provide a better understanding of the "necessary ingredients" for a consensus-driven distributed store.
 This would also allow us to experiment with alternative programming languages to EVM for future blockchain systems.

-### Full Transaction Execution

-Right now we are passing the VMTests, but haven't run tests on entire transactions.
-To have confidence in our semantics, we need to run the tests involving entire transactions (not just chunks of VM code).
-We are working on running the GeneralStateTests now as well.

 ### TODOs